asathoor/geomancy/README.md

 /opt/homebrew/opt/fortune/share/games/fortune
 ~~~~~

-### Mac and Linux: Create the *.dat file
+### Create a new *.dat file

-Here you must create a new .dat file.
-Do it like this:
+Fortune will need both the file with your quotes and a *.dat file.
+You can create a new *.dat file like this:

 ~~~~~
 rm geomancy.dat
 strfile -c % geomancy geomancy.dat
 ~~~~~

-This will create a .dat for Mac.
-Now copy the files to the fortune folder.
-If fortune is installed via Homebrew the file is somewhere around here:
+This will create a new .dat for Mac.
+Now copy the files to the fortune folder mentioned above.